WilliamWalkerMercier/MinimalistInputOverlays_OBS/README.md

     - Clone or download this repository
     - Place the images and configs folders into the appropriate directory within the Input Overlay installation (if you're struggling follow these [instructions](https://github.com/univrsal/input-overlay/wiki/Usage))
 3. Configure:
-    - Open Iput Overla and select the appropriate configuration file from this repository
+    - Open Input Overlay and select the appropriate configuration file from this repository
 ---
 ## Acknowledgements